wangpengnorman/SAR-Strong-Baseline-for-Text-Recognition/README.md

-READ ME

 This is the code for the paper
 "Show, Attend and Read: A Simple and Strong Baseline for Irregular Text Recognition", Hui Li*, Peng Wang*, Chunhua Shen, Guyu Zhang(* equal contribution) published in AAAI-19

-Installation
+1. Installation

 The model is implemented in Torch, and depends on the following packages: torch/torch7, torch/nn, torch/nngraph, torch/image, lua-cjson, which can be easily install by "luarocks install **".
 CUDA-enabled GPUs are required.
 In addition, LMDB is required which can be installed by "apt-get install liblmdb-dev" and "pip install lmdb" in Ubuntu.

-Pretrained Model
+2. Pretrained Model
-The pretrained model is localated in saved_model/BestModel.t7
+The pretrained model is localated in

-Run the model
+3. Run the model
 To run the model on a new image or image directory, use the script "run_model.lua".

 To run the pretrained model on a provided image, use the '-input_image' flag, for example,